cdurflinger/DraftPen/README.md

 1. Install git if you do not already have it installed.
 It can be installed from [here](https://git-scm.com/downloads).
 2. Install node.js if you do not already have it installed.
 It can be installed from [here](https://nodejs.org/en/download/).
 3. Clone this repo by typing `git clone https://github.com/cdurflinger/DraftPen.git` in your git command line.
 The link to the repo can also be found above by clicking the 'Clone or download' button.
 4. Once the repo has been cloned, navigate to the repo folder via the command line and run `npm install`.
 This command will install all necessary dependencies.
-5. Run the application by navigating to the repo folder in the command line and run `node index.js`.
+5. Run the database init file by navigating to the root folder of the repe in the command line and run `node init.js`.
+This will setup the database with a default user 'admin' that has full access.
+6. Launch the application by running the command `node index.js` while in the root folder of the repo.
 This will start the node server.
-6. Open your browser and navigate to localhost:5000.
+7. Open your browser and navigate to localhost:5000.

 # Built With
 This project is built with Node.js, Express.js, Passport.js, Express.Sessions, JavaScript, HTML, and SASS.
 I have incorporated the latest ES6 JavaScript standards in order to learn more about the syntax/features of the language.